-I’m a Staff Software Engineer working at Google Research on image processing, computational photography, and some machine learning.
-I work on various algorithms for many products that have only one thing in common – producing pretty pictures (and occasionally videos), but most of day to day tasks involve collaborating with Google Pixel and on HDR+ computational photography platform.
+I’m a Staff Software Engineer working at Google Research on image processing, computational photography, computer vision, and machine learning.
+I work on various algorithms for different products that have only one thing in common – producing pretty pictures (and occasionally videos).
+In most day to day tasks this involves collaborating with Google Pixel and on HDR+ computational photography platform.

-One theme that recurs throughout my career is that I see myself as an applied researcher – I love finding real, practical (and important to the business side, or to the artists that I love collaborating with) problems and challenges that were never solved before, getting a better and deep understanding of them, digging into theory behind those problems and state of the art, and finally creating novel, unique solutions – from research and prototyping to optimizations.
+One theme that recurs throughout my career is applied research – I love finding real, practical (and important to the product, humanity, or to the artists that I love collaborating with) problems and challenges that were never solved before, getting a better and deep understanding of them, digging into theory behind those problems and state of the art, and finally creating novel, unique solutions – from research and prototyping to optimizations.

 The games I worked on (or helped with) include (in bold shipped / credited ones):